Muhammad-Sheraz-ds/Muhammad-Sheraz-ds/README.md

             to delivering top-notch results.</p>
         <p>Passionate about the potential of artificial intelligence, I'm an avid learner and thrive in dynamic teams.
 My
-            technical skills encompass Python, Pandas, NumPy, Seaborn, Matplotlib, Plotly, Scikit-Learn, TensorFlow, Keras, MySQL, MongoDB, and more, along with proficiency in NLP, Data Analysis, Data Visualization, and Statistical Analysis.</p>
+            technical skills encompass Python, Pandas, NumPy, Seaborn, Matplotlib, Plotly, Scikit-Learn, TensorFlow, Keras, MySQL and more, along with proficiency in NLP, Data Analysis, Data Visualization, and Statistical Analysis.</p>
-        <p>I bring valuable experience as a Data Analyst, Data Science Intern, and ML Engineer, and have worked on impactful
-            projects, including deploying ML models and building Face Recognition features using Hugging-Face and Langchain.</p>
+        <p>I have worked on impactful projects, including deploying ML models and building Face Recognition features using Hugging-Face and Langchain.</p>
         <p>In addition to my professional pursuits, I enjoy playing cricket 🏏 </p>
         <p>Let's connect and explore groundbreaking possibilities in technology together.
 I'm eager to collaborate on meaningful
             projects and create innovative solutions that redefine the realm of AI and Data Science.</p>